 Semantic segmentation occurs when each pixel in an image is classified as belonging to a class.
 For example, in the image on the left below, road pixels are classified separately from nonroad pixels.
 On the right, pixels that make up a cat in a photo are classified as cat, while the other pixels in the image belong to other classes.
 In GIS, this is often referred to as pixel classification, image segmentation, or image classification.
 It is often used to create land-use classification maps.

 Instance segmentation is a more precise object detection method in which the boundary of each object instance is drawn.
+For example, in the image on the left below, the roofs of houses are detected, including the precise outline of the roof shape.
+On the right, cars are detected, and you can see the distinct shape of the cars.
 This type of deep learning application is also known as object segmentation.